 You have a “safe harbour” from the FTL penalty if you have engaged a registered tax agent to lodge your return, you have provided them with all the necessary documents, and they were not reckless or intentionally disregarding the law.

-We offer comprehensive and cost-effective tax services to accountants and advisers of SMSF funds and also directly to SMSF trustees.
+We offer comprehensive and cost-effective tax services to accountants and advisers of SMSFs.

-If you use our administration services, we can also act as the tax agent to lodge your fund’s annual SMSF tax return.
+When you use our SMSF administration services, we can also act as the fund’s tax agent.
+We will lodge the annual return and manage all SMSF tax obligations.

-If you use our audit services, we will refer you to an independent SMSF auditor, ensure all your documentation is in order, and coordinate audit and tax office requirements.
+If you use our audit services, we will refer you to an independent SMSF auditor, ensure all your documentation is provided, and coordinate audit and tax office requirements.

 See here for a complete list of our services and fees.